 - Mantra, being very closely inspired by Zelda, did this.
 May qualify as Retraux, since the classic Mac platforms needed a lot more power than the NES hardware Zelda was built on to do tile-based games because of the lack of hardware sprite support.

-- Super Mario Bros.
-Special, a port of Super Mario Bros. for the PC-88, flipped the screen not at the right edge, but a few tiles short from the edge.
-Together with Ratchet Scrolling as in the NES game, this imposes considerable Fake Difficulty, since the levels (specially redone for this version) make jumping over screen boundaries ridiculously risky.
+- Super Mario Bros Special for the PC-88 flipped the screen not at the right edge, but a few tiles short from the edge.
+Together with Ratchet Scrolling as in the NES original, this imposes considerable Fake Difficulty, since the levels make jumping over screen boundaries ridiculously risky.